Hen-vy/SequenceStack/README.md

 # SequenceStack
-Implement a stack using queues
+Implement a stack using a sequential list